ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 model.compile(optimizer='rmsprop',
               loss='binary_crossentropy',
               metrics=['accuracy'])

-(loss, accuracy) = model.evaluate(testData, testLabels, batch_size=128, verbose=0)
 ```

-After compilation comes [training](https://keras.io/getting-started/sequential-model-guide/#training).
+After compilation comes [training](https://keras.io/getting-started/sequential-model-guide/#training) (the `.fit` method).
 Training has even more [arguments](https://keras.io/models/sequential/#fit) than the compilation step!
 I'm not going to talk about all them, but these ones (from Keras documentation):

-- **batch_size:** integer.
-Number of samples per gradient update.
+- **batch_size:** integer, the number of samples per gradient update.
 - **nb_epoch:** integer, the number of epochs to train the model.
 - **verbose:** 0 for no logging to stdout, 1 for progress bar logging, 2 for one log line per epoch.
 - **initial_epoch:** epoch at which to start training (useful for resuming a previous training run).